-- the data definition language,
+- \ the data definition language,

-- Management Information Base (MIB) modules,
+- \ Management Information Base (MIB) modules,

-- protocol operations, and
+- \ protocol operations, and

-- security and administration.
+- \ security and administration.

 The first three sets of documents are incorporated from SNMPv2.
-The fourth set of documents are new to SNMPv3, but, as described previously, build on significant prior related works.
+The documents in the fourth set are new to SNMPv3, but, as described previously, build on significant prior related works.

-6.1 Data Definition Language
+6.1.
+Data Definition Language

-The specifications of the data definition language includes STD 58, RFC 2578, "Structure of Management Information Version 2 (SMIv2)" [26], and related specifications.
-These documents are updates of RFCs 1902 - 1904 [4-6] which have evolved independently from the other parts of the framework and were republished as STD 58, RFCs 2578 - 2580 [26-28] when promoted from Draft Standard.
+The specifications of the data definition language include STD 58, RFC 2578, "Structure of Management Information Version 2 (SMIv2)" [17], and related specifications.
+These documents are updates of RFCs 1902 - 1904 [9-11] which have evolved independently from the other parts of the framework and were republished with minor editorial changes as STD 58, RFCs 2578 - 2580 [17-19] when promoted from Draft Standard to full Standard.

 The Structure of Management Information (SMIv2) defines fundamental data types, an object model, and the rules for writing and revising MIB modules.
 Related specifications include STD 58, RFCs 2579, 2580.
-The updated data definition language is sometimes referred to as SMIv2.

-STD 58, RFC 2579, "Textual Conventions for SMIv2" [27], defines an initial set of shorthand abbreviations which are available for use within all MIB modules for the convenience of human readers and writers.
+STD 58, RFC 2579, "Textual Conventions for SMIv2" [18], defines an initial set of shorthand abbreviations which are available for use within all MIB modules for the convenience of human readers and writers.

-STD 58, RFC 2580, "Conformance Statements for SMIv2" [28], defines the format for compliance statements which are used for describing requirements for agent implementations and capability statements which can be used to document the characteristics of particular implementations.
+STD 58, RFC 2580, "Conformance Statements for SMIv2" [19], defines the format for compliance statements which are used for describing requirements for agent implementations and capability statements which can be used to document the characteristics of particular implementations.